7 Vibecoding Prompts That Build Amazing Roblox Games

 How long should my prompt be?

 One to three sentences is the sweet spot.
 Long enough to hit archetype + reference + mechanics + mood.
 Short enough that Claude doesn't lose the through-line.
-The ten prompts above all fit in 2-3 lines of text.
+The seven prompts above all fit in 2-3 lines of text.

 Can I reference a real Roblox game in my prompt?